 - Falling out of love, losing connection as a couple

-The Spark is a COSCA accredited counselling provider and all of our counsellors are trained to diploma level.
-Each counsellor is an accredited member of one or more professional bodies including BACP, COSCA and OTI. ensuring the highest clinical and professionals standards.
-Many of our counsellors have advanced qualifications in specific modalities of couples counselling.
+All of our couples counsellors are trained to diploma level and many have advanced qualifications in specific modalities of couples counselling.
+Each counsellor is an accredited member of one or more professional bodies including BACP, COSCA and OTI.